PSCC-Org/D2LReplaceStrings/README.md

 D2L Replace Strings
 =================

 **Replace Strings** are variables you add to the HTMl editor in the Learning Environment.
 When a page is accessed, these variables are populated with specific information about the course or user accessing the page.
 Replace strings make it possible to both create customized content and save time when developing course materials.
-This page contains information presented by Audrey Williams and Brandon Ballentine at D2L's Fusion 2013 conference.
+This page contains information about replace strings presented by Audrey Williams and Brandon Ballentine at D2L's Fusion 2013 conference.

 ##Available Strings